Traditional companies constantly have to come up with new ideas. The d’Arenberg winery in McLaren Vale, Australia, shows a clever way.

 The Swiss also have an interest in McLaren Vale.
 Thomas Schmidheiny bought the Chapel Hill vineyard, which has a real chapel, hence the name.
 It is located very close to d’Arenberg.

-However, according to the latest information, Schmidheiny has sold the winery again to his associated company Parmafix in Rapperswil-Jona.
+However, according to the latest information, Schmidheiny has sold the winery again from his associated company Parmafix in Rapperswil-Jona.

 Complex building as a symbol

-In McLaren Vale, however, d’Arenberg is something special, because the winery stands out not only for the sparkling names of its wines, but also for its impressive modernist building, the Cube.
+In McLaren Vale, however, d’Arenberg is something special, because the winery stands out not only for the sparkling names of its wines, another being ‘The Biophilic Silurian’, but also for its impressive modernist building, the Cube.

 If traditional wine producers do not have an impressive production building, they can, like the Osborns, rely on innovation with modern architecture.